 How to Write a TV Pilot, pt.
 3: Structure

 Structure is the most crucial element of writing for the screen.
-Or, arguably, of writing in general.
 Countless screenwriting books have been written on the topic, more or less saying the same thing.
 If you want to read one, they’ll cover it better than I can in this single short article.
-The one I hear talked about the most these days is Save the Cat by Blake Snyder.
+And honestly, I’m probably going to tell you some things that are wrong here.
+The screenwriting structure book I hear talked about the most these days is Save the Cat by Blake Snyder.
 Though I have not read it, so I can’t personally recommend it.

 Three Act Structure

-Three act structure: the thing you probably remember from middle school English class.
-Pretty much all narrative fiction follows this form.
+Three act structure: the thing, along with what a protagonist is, that you probably remember from middle school English class.
+Pretty much all dramatic fiction follows this form.
 Each of the acts roughly covers a third of your story and are traditionally referred to as something like set-up, confrontation, and resolution.
 Here’s a graphic I found that somebody made that is more or less accurate (I would never recommend being too dogmatic about this stuff):

 In the first act, you set-up your characters, themes, setting, and central conflict.
-In the second act, your protagonist attempts to solve the central conflict but obstacles (and your antagonist) get in his or her way.
+In the second act, your protagonist attempts to solve the central conflict but obstacles (and your antagonist) get in their way.
 And in the third act, through a personal growth, the protagonist is able to resolve the central conflict of the story, which may include thwarting the antagonist if there is one.

 Typically, your acts will not be equal lengths.
 Second acts are usually the longest (not always) and third acts are usually the shortest (almost always).
 A lot of screenwriting manuals demand that you get to your act breaks by a specific page, but I’m of the opinion that it depends on the story you’re telling.